 where \(\Omega\) is the atomic area.
 Following K\&W, we will focus on the case where the steps interaction is through a reservoir of constant chemical potential, i.e.:

 where \(\mu_{res}\) is the chemical potential of the reservoir.
-This leads to the following general partial differential equation (PDE) system for the step positions \cite{LWJeong1997}:
+This leads to the following general partial differential equation (PDE) system for the step positions \citep{LWJeong1997}:

 where \(\gamma\) is a constant proportional to the step stiffness, and \(f\) is a generalized step-velocity function, which is, in general, not symmetric in its arguments and \(s \ne r\).
-Note, that, in general \(\gamma\) can also be anisotropic and depends on the miscut angle \(\theta\), temperature, etc. \cite{Stasevich2007, Margetis2008, Yu2011, Krukowski2022} which will serve as a basis for future extensions of the model.
+Note, that, in general \(\gamma\) can also be anisotropic and depends on the miscut angle \(\theta\), temperature, etc. Here the works of \citep{Stasevich2007, Margetis2008, Yu2011, Krukowski2022} will serve as a basis for future extensions of the model.

 \autoref{eq:general_pde_form} directly incorporates the two ``orthogonal'' contributions - the step-velocity models the step-step attraction/repulsion effects that lead to step bunching and the second derivative term which models the stabilizing effect of step-stiffness that resists transverse fluctuations.